What is an Electric Locomotive?

 Advantages of Three Phase Induction Motors over DC Motors

-Due to absence of commutator, its peripheral speed puts no limit on speed of motor.
+- Due to the absence of a commutator, its peripheral speed puts no limit on the speed of the motor.
 AC traction motors can easily operate at 4000 RPM in contrast to DC motors which normally operate at speeds of 2400 RPM.

-The limit imposed due to bar to bar voltage for DC commutator is eliminated in induction motors.
-This means that the whole power flow from Transformer to the motor is chosen at higher operating voltages.
+- The limit imposed due to bar to bar voltage for DC commutator is eliminated in induction motors.
+This means that the whole power flow from the transformer to the motor is chosen at higher operating voltages.

-Against nominal system of 750 volts, 1000 ampere with DC motor, the three phase motor works at around 2800 volts, 300 ampere.
-With heavy reduction in operating current, power cables & switch gears are much lighter there by losses are reduced.
+- Against a nominal system of 750 volts, 1000 ampere with DC motor, the three-phase motor works at around 2800 volts, 300 amperes.
+With the heavy reduction in operating current, power cables & switch gears are much lighter thereby losses are reduced.

-Power to weight ratio of three phase traction motor is much higher than the DC motor -1500 kW per axle can be packed with these motors.
+- The power to weight ratio of three-phase traction motor is much higher than the DC motor -1500 kW per axle can be packed with these motors.

 Working Of Three-Phase Locomotive